 be hunting and when to expect you back.
 Keep a flashlight or whistle in an accessible pocket to help your rescuer find you.
 This simple piece of gear can greatly speed up a rescue!

-This survival whistle from Acme is perfect for out in the woods.
-With its bright colour, this whistle is hard to misplace!
+This survival whistle from Acme is perfect when out in the woods.
+With its bright colour, this whistle is hard to misplace.

 A great alternative is a flashlight like the LED Lensor P3 AFS.
 This tiny flashlight packs a powerful punch.

 With its advanced focusing system, this little flashlight acts more like a mini floodlight.